 Embedded, integrated, sustained, instinctive, effective, empowered, deep, critical, visionary, courageous...

-Ashburton Borough School has come a long way on its sustainability journey over the past 8 years.
+Ashburton Borough School has come a long way on its sustainability journey over time.
 This has seen us develop and evolve our enviro belief and vision.
 The guiding principles: learning for sustainability; empowered students; sustainable communities; Māori perspectives; respect for the diversity of people and cultures are woven into all aspects of school life.

 The environment at school is changing as students design and create new areas.
 Our new native garden, Mara Ataahua is an example of this and is well utilised.

 The diversity of plants and animals has increased with new habitats created.
 Our edible organic gardens are enjoyed and soon our orchard trees will be bearing more fruit.